loadwolf/BAR-Widgets/README.md

 LayoutPlannerPlus
-This is the save and load feature I always wished existed when creating bar layouts.
+This is the save and load feature with htumbnail that I always wished existed when creating bar layouts.

 Al credit to Noryon the LayoutPlanner for the base that we have expanded on here.